-It's frequently assumed that any foreclosure must be a good buy and a chance for guaranteed profit.
+It's frequently assumed that any foreclosure must be a good buy and a chance for a guaranteed profit.
 This often isn't true.
-You have to be very careful about buying a REO if your intent is to make money off of it.
+You have to be very careful about buying an REO if your intent is to make money off of it.
 Even though the bank is usually anxious to offload it quickly, they are also motivated to get as much as they can for it.

 Look closely at the listing and sales prices of comparable homes in the neighborhood when making an offer on an REO.
 And factor in any repairs or upgrades necessary to prepare the house for resale or moving in.
 It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
-However there are also many REOs that are not good buys and not likely to turn a profit.
+However, there are also many REOs that are not good buys and not likely to turn a profit.

-Most mortgage companies have staff dedicated to REO that you'll work with in buying REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Most mortgage companies have staff dedicated to REO that you'll work within buying REO property from them.
+Usually, the REO department will use a listing agent to get their REO properties listed on the local MLS.

 Before making your offer, I will contact either the listing agent or REO department at the bank and find out everything I can about what they know concerning the condition of the property and what their process is for getting offers.
 Since banks typically sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.
 I often recommend using an engineer who is affordable and can tell you more than just a home inspector.
 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.